 Beyond weighing and measuring all of the bikes we test, the majority of our testing takes place in the field.
-Our expert testers are obsessive cyclists and racers who compete at the professional level in endurance gravel events.
+Our expert testers are obsessive cyclists and racers who compete in endurance gravel events.
 Their extensive product testing and athletic experience make our testers ideal candidates to scrutinize and evaluate the performance of these bikes in various situations.
-Each tester rides each bike as if it were there own on training rides, at races, or on casual laps with friends, all while focusing on the downhill and climbing performance, versatility, weight, and build quality of each model.
+Each tester rides each bike as if it were their own on training rides, at races, or on casual laps with friends, all while focusing on the downhill and climbing performance, versatility, weight, and build quality of each model.

 While testing these bikes, our testers ride them downhill, a lot.
 On descents of various lengths and road conditions, they considered how well each performed at high speeds and low speeds, in the drops and on the hoods.
 From smooth to chunky and rutted gravel roads, flowing singletracks to "you probably shouldn't try to ride a gravel bike down that," our testers rode it all on backyard loops and all-day crush fests.
 While riding, they considered how the bike's frame design, geometry, and components played a role in each's overall performance.

 Similar to testing downhill performance, the only true way to test how a bike performs on the climbs is by riding it uphill.
 Thankfully our testers are masochists who thoroughly enjoy long rides and racking up lots of vertical.
 Short, punchy climbs, long slow grinds, they love to push their limits on any type of climb while constantly chasing PRs and training for the next big event.
 Geometry, weight, and components all play a role in how well a bike goes uphill and was considered when analyzing each model's climbing performance.